ykarikos/aws-videoindex/README.md

 # AWS Videoindex

+> How to share videos of the kids so that the close relatives can browse them easily but they will not be available in the public internet, e.g. in Youtube?

 A web application for storing and viewing videos in [AWS S3](https://aws.amazon.com/s3/).
 It uses [AWS Elastic Transcoder](https://aws.amazon.com/elastictranscoder/) to transcode videos in HTML5 compatible video formats: MP4 and Webm.

 This project is based on the [AWS S3 Direct Upload Example](https://github.com/ykarikos/aws-s3-direct-upload-example).